Intro

 See next page for further information.

-Crypto Currency > DOT
+Crypto Currency > DOT on Assethub

 Tap into third party liquidity and swap your tokens into DOT for a low fee.